Specifying a Switching VAR in EViews

 By default, EViews does not perform randomization based on the final coefficient estimates.

-For both initial and final randomization, the random starting values are chosen by taking the base values and adding random normals with scale given by the Random scale fraction of the root of the estimated coefficient variances (or the scale fraction itself if the variances are not available).
-The random values will be generated using the Generator specified in the dropdown and the random Seed specified in the edit field.
+For both initial and final randomization, the random starting values are chosen by taking the base values and adding random normals with scale given by the fraction of the root of the estimated coefficient variances (or the scale fraction itself if the variances are not available).
+The random values will be generated using the specified in the dropdown and the random specified in the edit field.
 If a random seed is not specified, EViews will obtain one from a single draw from the generator.

 Coefficient Covariance Options